-- (k) Captions and Headings.
-The captions and paragraph headings used in this Agreement are for convenience of reference only and shall not affect the construction or interpretation of this Agreement or any of the provisions hereof. - (l) Notices.
-Any notice required or permitted to be given under this Agreement shall be sufficient if in writing and either delivered in person or sent by first class certified or registered mail, postage prepaid, if to the Company, to the Chief Executive Officer at the Company's principal place of business, and if to Executive, at Executive's home address most recently filed with the Company, or to such other addresses as either party shall have designated in writing to the other party hereto.
+(k) Captions and Headings.
+The captions and paragraph headings affect the construction or interpretation of this Agreement or any of the providence. ngs used in this Agreement are for convenience of reference only and shall not sions hereof.

+r this Agreement shall be sufficient if in writing and either delivered in person or any, to the Chief Executive Officer at the Company's principal place of business, Company, or to such other address or addresses as either party shall have

-IN WITNESS WHEREOF, Executive and the Company have executed this Agreement on this 7th day of October, 2013.
+IN WITNESS WHEREOF, Executive and the Company have execute ed this Agreement on this 7th day of October, 2013.

 PAPA JOHN'S INTERNATIONAL, INC.

 By: /s/ Tony Thompson

 Title: President, COO

-EXECUT TIVE
+EXECUTIVE

-/s/ Robert C. Kraut (name)
+/s/ Robert C. Kraut

-0
+(name)